 Hours and Location

 Employment opportunities will be posted as they occur.
 At this time we are not accepting applications.
-A limited number of positions may become available later this year.
+A limited number of positions may become available during the summer of 2018.
 Volunteers wishing to offer their services are encouraged to submit their resumes either via regular mail or email.
-Please see our Contact Us page for details.
+Please see our Volunteer page for details.
 Critical need areas are fundraising, grant writing, marketing and publicity.
+We are also in need of docents for tours and those with retail experience to help in the museum store.